 Charter Section 3.105 directs the City Controller to issue periodic or special financial reports during the fiscal year.
 Each year, the City Controller issues detailed Six-Month and Nine-Month Budget Status Reports to apprise the City's policy makers of the current budgetary status, including projected year-end revenues, expenditures and fund balances.
 The Charter and Administrative Code of the City require the City Controller, the Mayor's Budget Director and the Budget Analyst for the Board of Supervisors to issue annually a Three-Year Budget Projection to report on the City's financial condition.
 The most recent reports can be viewed at the City Controller's website at www.sfgov.org/controller.
-(These reports are not incorporated by reference herein.)
+See "-Three-Year Budget Projection Report", below.
+The various reports, documents, websites and other information referred to herein are not incorporated herein by such references.